graforlock/lordmail/README.md

 - ~~Advanced Live styles editing~~
 - Option to save/include edited styles
 - Hot reloading w/ Litmus API feature for Outlook & the rest.
-- Advanced rows edition: Change of text content on the fly.
 - Advanced rows edition: MailChimp (hideable, repeatable, variants).
 - Option to copy the code into the clipboard.